 One of the key points that Ed Catmull makes is about creating an environment where trust becomes an inherent part of cultivating a fail fast culture;

 It takes patience and acceptance, transparency and authenticity, and consistency and compassion.
 It requires a way of working that assumes people come from the best intention and want to see, respond to and solve problems creatively.

-Using failures as pivot points, unleashes peoples’ potential for innovation, and enables organizations to build the foundations for out innovating their competitors.
+Using failures as pivot points, by learning from mistakes, to unleash peoples’ potential for innovation, and enables organizations to build the foundations for out innovating their competitors.

 This is the second blog in our series of 3 blogs, by Janet Sernack on cultivating a fail fast culture.

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviors and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.

 Join the next free monthly webinar in our Making Innovation a Habit Series – “Coaching to Lead Innovation.”
 It’s on Wednesday, 15th August, 2018 at 9.00pm Melbourne & Sydney, 5.30pm New Delhi, 2.00pm Paris, 4.00pm Abu Dhabi, 9.00am Rio de Janero & 7.00am New York.
 Register now.

 Find out about The Coach for Innovators Certified Program, a collaborative, intimate & deep personalized learning program, supported by a global group of peers over 8-weeks, starting October 2, 2018.
 It is a deep blended learning program that will give you a deep understanding of the language, principles & applications of a human centered approach to innovation, within your unique context.
 Find out more.